JonasBne/state-poc-jotai/README.md

 Please note that I deliberately stored certain information in 'global state' for the sake of the example.
 The main idea of this application is that
 React Query and Jotai can perfectly work together in a React application.

+**Update 06/2023**: I've also added some basic Cypress setup to this proof of concept in order to familiarize myself with the basic concepts.

 ## Verdict

 ### Pro